nvim-neo-tree/neo-tree.nvim/README.md

 require("neo-tree").setup({
-  close_if_last_window = false, -- Close Neo-tree if it is the last window left in the tab popup_border_style = "NC", -- or "" to use 'winborder' on Neovim v0.11+ enable_git_status = true,
+  close_if_last_window = false, -- Close Neo-tree if it is the last window left in the tab popup_border_style = "NC", -- or "" to use 'winborder' on Neovim v0.11+ clipboard = {
+    sync = "none", -- or "global"/"universal" to share a clipboard for each/all Neovim instance(s), respectively
+  },
+  enable_git_status = true,
   enable_diagnostics = true,
   open_files_do_not_replace_types = { "terminal", "trouble", "qf" }, -- when opening files, do not use windows containing these filetypes or buftypes